Winter is finally gone, but in its wake are potholes.

 - Out of Control – Loss of directional control, “bottoming out” when you roll over a bump, or any abnormalities in steering are signs you should have your suspension checked by a professional.

-If you drove over a pothole and are unsure if you have damage to your vehicle, schedule an appointment at either our St. Paul or St. Louis Park location, today.
+If you drove over a pothole and are unsure if you have damage to your vehicle, schedule an appointment at our St. Louis Park location, today.
 Remember, take it slow out there.
 The potholes are lurking about this spring.